Michael Hussey: International career

 Hussey earned a Cricket Australia contract in 2004–05 after excelling in the ING Cup.

 Statistically, Hussey's international career was very successful, with his career batting average in Tests being 51.52 and in ODIs 48.15.
 He was a very occasional medium pace bowler, bowling only 98 overs in his Test career, 23 of them in 2008.
 He was brought into the attack usually to give the pace bowlers a rest, although he was once brought on in India to stop Ricky Ponting getting a one-match ban for a slow over rate.
-On 28 December 2008, Day 3 of the Boxing Day test, he got his first test wicket, Paul Harris caught by Mitchell Johnson.
+On 28 December 2008, Day 3 of the Boxing Day Test, he got his first Test wicket, Paul Harris caught by Mitchell Johnson.
 He ended with figures of 1/22.
 He took two wickets in One Day Internationals.

 One-day internationals

 Hussey debuted for the Australian One-day team against India on 1 February 2004 at his home WACA ground in Perth.
-In this match Hussey made 17* helping Australia win the match by five wickets.
+In this match Hussey made 17 not out helping Australia win the match by five wickets.

 In the third Super Series match on 9 October 2005, Hussey became the first person to hit the roof of the Telstra Dome (the ICC World XI's Makhaya Ntini was the bowler in this case).
 On 6 February 2006, he tied with Adam Gilchrist, Andrew Symonds and Brett Lee on 22 votes for the Australian One-Day Player of the Year at the annual Allan Border Medal presentation.
 However, Symonds was ruled ineligible after an alcohol-related indiscretion, and after Lee and Gilchrist were eliminated on countback, Hussey was named the outright winner.
 Hussey had also come second overall in the Allan Border medal his first year in international cricket.
 On 3 November 2006, Hussey became the ICC's ODI Player of the Year at the annual ICC Awards in Mumbai.
 He was also named in its World ODI XI in 2006 and as 12th man in 2007.

 On 18 September 2006, owing to Australia's rotation policy, and in Ricky Ponting's absence, Hussey captained Australia for the first time in the DLF Cup second round match against West Indies at Kuala Lumpur.
-Australia lost the game by three wickets, but Hussey and Brad Haddin put together a sixth-wicket partnership of 165, a world record for that wicket in all ODIs.
+Australia lost the game by three wickets, but Hussey and Brad Haddin put together a sixth-wicket partnership of 165, an ODI record for that wicket at the time.

 In the 2007 Commonwealth Bank Triangular Series, Australia were in trouble while chasing a target against England, and in a later match New Zealand.
 Both times Hussey guided the Australians to victory, and on both occasions was the only recognised batsman at the crease at the end of the match.